Download: What practical information should I know? (PDF, 8 pages)

 - Has the person been receiving government pension and benefits?
 Be sure to notify the Canada Revenue Agency (CRA) of the death by phone at 1-800-959-8281 or online.

 - Do I quality for government benefits?
-For more information about government benefits after a death, please see our pages on Compassionate care benefits and Government benefits after death.
+For more information about government benefits after a death, please see our sections on Compassionate care benefits and Government benefits after death.

 - Do I need to file a tax return for someone who has died?
 Consult the Canada Revenue Agency page: What to do when someone has died.